 - Follow best practices for avoiding accusations of image fraud.

-The Expert Microscopy Training Program
+The Expert Microscopy Career Program

-This step-by-step training program provides both students and researchers with a crash course in microscopy—giving them a broad, but specific, knowledge in principles that will help them perform their experiments faster and better.
+This step-by-step program provides both students and researchers with a crash course in microscopy—giving them a broad, but specific, knowledge in principles that will help them perform their experiments faster and better.

 This program is ideal for core managers who need a curriculum for their students, lab managers who want to shore up knowledge gaps, and graduate students or scientists who desire a better foundation in microscopy.